Chris Brown (album): Critical reception

-Chris Brown received mixed reviews from critics.
-Andy Kellman of AllMusic said that the album "almost always involves an even push-and-pull between what appeals to kids who don't consider street credibility and those who do", praising Brown's introduction in R&B music as "a refreshing presence, a high-schooler who's neither as family friendly as Will Smith nor as comically vulgar as Pretty Ricky.
-Leah Greenblatt of Entertainment Weekly criticized the album in a short, mixed review, saying that the album is "Perfect for the homecoming dance, but you’ll need a chaperone.".
+Andy Kellman of AllMusic said that the album "almost always involves an even push-and-pull between what appeals to kids who don't consider street credibility and those who do," praising Brown's introduction in R&B music as "a refreshing presence, a high-schooler who's neither as family friendly as Will Smith nor as comically vulgar as Pretty Ricky."
+Chris Elwell-Sutton from The Evening Standard found that "Brown's sweet, soaring tenor – like Usher's, but with more vigour – carries" tracks such as "Run It!".
+There are other hip-hop-tinged points, such as "Gimme," on which the cheeky scamp attempts to seduce an older woman.
+The album has just enough raunch to please kids and not upset parents."
+Michael Endelman of Entertainment Weekly gave the album a short, mixed review, saying that the album is "perfect for the homecoming dance, but you’ll need a chaperone."

+Christian Hoard, writing for Rolling Stone, felt that Chris Brown was "innocuous enough for the Teen People set, which is part of the problem.
+Brown's voice suggests both Usher and a young Jacko, but his charms are often lost in the album's plush, listless production and undercooked songs."
+Caroline Sullivan from The Guardian described the album as "promising stuff" but noted "a deft purveyor of mid-tempo, hip-hop-inspired pop whose lyrics never stray into naughty post-watershed territory.
+Love of the puppy variety is Brown's area of expertise, but there's a sweetness to his voice that keeps the likes of "Young Love" from being too sickening."
+Sullivan's colleague, Decca Aitkenhead, later defined Chris Brown as "a smooth slice of commercial R&B."

+In 2015, Vibe praised the album for showcasing the singer's "intriguingly robust level of talent," noting how the album made him being "quickly stamped as the future of R&B." In a further retrospective review, Mya Singleton from Yardbarker listed the album among "the best R&B albums of the 2000s," stating that the singer with the self-titled album "helped usher in a newer generation of R&B artists".

+Awards and nominations

 Commercial performance

 Chris Brown debuted at number two on the US Billboard 200 chart, selling 154,000 copies in its first week.
 This became Brown's first US top-ten debut.
 The album also debuted at number one on the US Top R&B/Hip-Hop Albums chart, becoming his first number one on that chart.
 On December 18, 2006, the album was a certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million copies.
-As of April 2011, the album has sold 2.1 million copies in the United States alone and over three million copies worldwide.
+By April 2011, the album had sold 2.1 million copies in the United States alone and over three million copies worldwide.